Who May Have an Autopsy

 Yale New Haven Hospital will perform an autopsy free of charge for patients that expire at Yale New Haven Hospital as well as any persons who has been a registered patient of Yale New Haven Hospital.
 The Service retains the right to decline to perform an autopsy on any patient that did not expire at the hospital.
 Yale New Haven Hospital performs all autopsies from Bridgeport Hospital and the VA Connecticut Healthcare System West Haven Campus, as well as the pediatric autopsies from Greenwich Hospital.
 Yale New Haven Hospital is not responsible for obtaining consents from Bridgeport Hospital, Greenwich Hospital or the VA Connecticut Healthcare System.
 Consent must be taken by a Bridgeport Hospital, Greenwich Hospital, or the VA Connecticut Healthcare System staff member and sent to the York Street Campus through an established channel.
 The Autopsy Service no longer routinely accepts requests for private autopsies.
 However, the Autopsy Service will accept non-patient autopsy requests on Alzheimer and dementia patients where the consent is limited to the examination of the brain.

 Yale New Haven Hospital can only perform autopsies at the request of the family on patients that are declined by the Medical Examiner.
 The State of Connecticut requires that the Medical Examiner examine deaths due to accident, homicide, suicide, and unknown causes.
-Yale New Haven Hospital is required to report patient deaths that fit the established criteria to The Office of the Chief Medical Examiner.
+Yale New Haven Hospital is required to report patient deaths that fit the established criteria concerning manner of death to The Office of the Chief Medical Examiner (State of Connecticut).
 Each case is reviewed and investigated by the trained Medicolegal Investigators.
 The Medical Examiner’s Office will determine if there is a need to further investigate the death.

 Giving Permission for an Autopsy